-Dr. J. William Langston is the Scientific Director, Chief Executive Officer and Founder of the Parkinson’s Institute in Sunnyvale, California.
+Dr. J. William Langston is the Founder and Chief Scientific Officer of the Parkinson’s Institute and Clinical Center.
 A graduate of the University of Missouri School of Medicine, he served as faculty member at Stanford University Medical School and Chairman of Neurology at Santa Clara Valley Medical Center in San Jose, California before founding the Parkinson’s Institute.
 Dr. Langston gained national and international recognition in 1980s for the discovery of the link between a tainted “synthetic heroin” and parkinsonism.
 The bad batch of heroin proved to contain a substance known as MPTP, which is selectively toxic to the same nerve cells in the brain that die in Parkinson’s disease.
 The discovery of the biologic effects of this compound led to a renaissance of the basic and clinical research in Parkinson’s disease.

 Dr. Langston’s work has been featured in both print and broadcast media including major network newscasts, the BBC Evening News, Prime Time Live, 20/20, Good Morning America, the Today Show, and the McNeil-Lehrer Report.
 His work has been profiled in both Time and Newsweek and has been the subject of two NOVA programs on PBS: “The Case of the Frozen Addicts” and “Brain Transplants”.
 He published a book, which is also titled “The Case of the Frozen Addicts” as well as editing numerous scientific texts.
 Dr. Langston and his work were profiled on the 2009 PBS Frontline “Special Report on Parkinson’s: My Father, My Brother, and Me”.

 Dr. Brandabur is a neurologist specializing in Parkinson’s disease and other Movement Disorders.
 She completed a clinical fellowship in Movement Disorders and a basic science fellowship in Neurodegenerative diseases, both at Rush University in Chicago.
 Prior to joining the Institute, Dr. Brandabur served as the medical director of the National Parkinson Foundation Center of Excellence, Parkinson’s Disease and Movement Disorders Center.
-She held the position of Assistant Professor at the University of Illinois at Chicago where she conducted a PD clinic as part of her outreach effort to underserved communities.
-She frequently lectures to physicians, nurses, social workers and other professionals as well as to community groups and people affected by PD.
-Dr. Brandabur serves as a PI in clinical trials and has specific interest in research that includes speech and gesture disorders.
+She held the position of Assistant Professor at the University of Illinois at Chicago where she conducted a Parkinson's disease clinic as part of her outreach effort to underserved communities.
+She frequently lectures to physicians, nurses, social workers and other professionals as well as to community groups and people affected by Parkinson's disease.
+Dr. Brandabur serves as a Principal Investigator in clinical trials and has specific interest in research that includes speech and gesture disorders.